IXRPlateform/PREMIERE/README.md

 ## 📖 Overview

 Digital dance and theater archives are difficult to search and study because few tools can accurately extract 3D motion from the monocular, often degraded footage that dominates heritage collections.
-We present two cloud-ready pipelines dedicated to the [PREMIERE Horizon project](https://premiere-project.eu/) that transform these videos into temporally dense SMPL-X reconstructions, per-frame segmentation masks, depth maps, and estimated camera trajectories.
+We present in this repo two cloud-ready pipelines dedicated to the [PREMIERE Horizon project](https://premiere-project.eu/) that transform these videos into temporally dense SMPL-X reconstructions, per-frame segmentation masks, depth maps, and estimated camera trajectories.

 <div style="display: flex; gap: 16px; align-items: flex-start;">